Thesis

 Deepening Developer Value Proposition

 Today, Epic’s Online Services serve as a toolkit, helping developers launch, operate, and scale games.
 However, EOS could also offer more analytics, ad tracking, and infrastructure support to help developers monetize and maintain increasingly complex systems.
 Today, Epic’s Online Services are free, offered to entice developers to stay in Epic Games' ecosystem.
-By contrast, Unity generates most of its revenue from Unity Operate Solutions, various cloud-based products help provide analytics, ad distributions, and other infrastructure services for game developers.
+By contrast, Unity generates most of its revenue from Unity Operate Solutions, various cloud-based products that help provide analytics, ad distributions, and other infrastructure services for game developers.
 Epic Online Services could offer similar support for its developer community.

 Key Risks